-Primary Preceptors for the MSN and post-MSN education students must meet the licensing and/or certification requirements in the state in which they are practicing and be:
+Primary Preceptors for the MSN and post-MSN education students must meet the RN licensing and/or certification requirements in the state in which they are practicing and be:

-- 1. Nursing faculty, tenured or working towards tenure, with Assistant Professorship rank or above.
-OR - 2.
+- 1. Must have at least two years' experience in the faculty role. - 2.
+Nursing faculty, tenured or working towards tenure, with Assistant Professorship rank or above.
+OR - 3.
 MSN prepared clinical Nurse Educator with a minimum of 1-year experience.
-OR - 3.
+OR - 4.
 In individual cases, exception may be made in consultation with faculty.